majster-pl/open-link-logger/README.md

 Open Link Logger is a simple python script which will test your internet connection speed and display results in browser as chart.
 It has been tested on Ubuntu based Linux distributions.

+## Source/Application
+You are currently looking at source code for entire project, if you want to download already build project please go to branch **[app](https://github.com/majster-pl/open-link-logger/tree/app)** and follow instructions to install and use application.

 ## Requirements